 For Personal Consultations

-- 1 hour consultation through phone or video chat with email follow-up: $145 (purchase through PayPal here)
+- Option #1: One hour consultation through phone or video chat with email follow-up: $167

-- 4 hour-long consultations through phone or video chat, scheduled weekly or bi-weekly: $400 (purchase through PayPal here)
+- Option #2: Package of 4 hour-long consultations through phone or video chat, scheduled weekly, bi-weekly, or monthly: $579

 Media Interviews & Freelance Writing: Jenelle Marie Pierce is an STI+ Sexual Health Educator, speaker, and freelance writer covering prevention, safer sex, and transmission risk; symptoms and testing; personal narratives, disclosure, and stigma.
 With over 7 years of professional experience in STI education, including intersectional origins of shame and stigma, cross-cultural implications for specific populations, and first-person narratives, she specializes in dismantling stigma by reclaiming STI narratives.